alfeosilvestro/AngularFlickrApp/README.md

 ```
 Deploy either with ForeverJs to monitor and auto restart in case of errors
-To automate production deployment and monitoring, we can use strong-pm
 ```

 # AngularJS + Flickr (THE CLIENT APP)